 You’ve got to protect your extremities, I’m talking fingers, toes, your ears but most importantly your head.
 These are the parts of your body that will get the coldest the fastest.
 Don’t believe me?
 Well I’m about to throw some science from the BBC at you.

 The scalp contains tons of blood vessels that sit very close to the surface of your skin.
 If you dress warm but leave your head exposed on a freezing day, “the environment cools the hot blood flowing from your warm body as it passes through the scalp.
-And this blood then travels back down to the warm body” cooling the body as it does goes along.
+And this blood then travels back down to the warm body” cooling the body as it does go along.

 Speaking from experience, when I have something on my head, my whole body feels better against the cold.
-In the same way, it’s definitely important to wear some good gloves to cover your fingers too.
+In the same way, it’s important to wear some good gloves to cover your fingers too.

 Personal Hand Warmers

 The best part about them, I found them here in LA in the dollar bin at Target.
 You can also order them online from Target.
-They’re really lightweight and a great investment to keep in your backpack for the moment you REALLY start to get cold at Snowglobe.
+They’re lightweight and a great investment to keep in your backpack for the moment you REALLY start to get cold at Snowglobe.
 These will revive you so you can stay longer!

 Bring Extra Socks

 If your feet get too cold, you’ll want to quit.
 Good, warm shoes, snow or Ugg boots, will keep you warm.
 But as you’ll be out for hours at the festival, you might start to get some snow in your shoes, which will melt when you’re dancing and moving around.
 An extra pair of socks in your bag will save your feet!
 They won’t take up a ton of room either.
-They’re also good to have even if your original pair don’t get wet, but to layer with if you feel like one pair isn’t working.
+They’re also good to have even if your original pair doesn’t get wet, but to layer with if you feel like one pair isn’t working.

 They key to staying warm all over is wearing layers.
 Girls and guys can layer their outfit easily in ways no one will ever know but you!
 A pair of leggings or tights under your jeans with knee high socks is much warmer than just jeans with ankle socks.
 A long sleeve shirt under your t-shirt or tank allows you to maybe take off your jacket in some inside areas to cool down before going back outside.